Borovi4ok/Web-Elements-Interaction/README.md

     + assert_functions.py
     + reusable_functions.py
     +
-### Inter-Page Interactions and Class Inheritance:
+### Inter-Page Interactions and Class Inheritance
 ![image](https://github.com/Borovi4ok/Web-Elements-Interaction/assets/116018918/48c58405-ce16-4a34-b650-30ed243aeb9f)

-#### Interaction Flow 1: Conftest.py, Assertions, ReusableFunctions, and Test Suites
+**Interaction Flow 1: Conftest.py, Assertions, ReusableFunctions, and Test Suites**
-**Technical Description**: The interaction starts with the conftest.py file, which orchestrates the setup and teardown procedures for the project.
+***Technical Description***: The interaction starts with the conftest.py file, which orchestrates the setup and teardown procedures for the project.
 Here, a pytest fixture is utilized to initialize the WebDriver instance scoped at the class level.
 This WebDriver instance, commonly referred to as 'driver', is essential for managing browser interactions during the tests.

 The 'driver' is shared across the project via the usefixtures decorator, which passes the instance to the Assertions and ReusableFunctions classes.
 Both of these utility classes have direct access to the WebDriver instance, providing reusable assertions and functions for the test suites.